 Wenatchee National Forest

-By 1914, several fire lookout points had been established by the Forest Service on the Wenatchee National Forest.
-These camps, on selected mountain peaks, included Dirty Face Ridge, Sugarloaf Peak, Icicle Ridge and Tiptop.
+By 1914, several fire lookout points had been established by the Forest Service in the Wenatchee National Forest.
+These camps, on selected mountain peaks, included Dirty Face Ridge, Sugarloaf Peak, Icicle Ridge, and Tiptop.
 The placement of these stations and the subsequent construction of D-6 cupola-style lookouts followed a regional trend.

 Good automobile roads connected eastern and western Washington and extended well into the forest by 1922.
 A fairly well-developed system of trails provided access to all parts of the forest by foot or pack horse.
 An official Forest map from this period promoted the "beautiful" views from fire lookout stations, which were accessible by trail and included; Tumwater Mt., Dirty Face Peak, Sugarloaf Peak, Tiptop, Red Top, and Jolly Mt.
 Permanent lookout houses, most often of the D-6 cupola-style plan, had been placed on at least eight lookout points by 1925 and several more triangulation points and/or tent camps were in use.

 The Plan L-4 Lookout House, designed by Fickes and Halm of Region One, was developed as a more efficient and economic alternative to the older D-6 design.
 At first intended for assembly by the lookout man himself (as Plan L-2), the 1930 Plan L-4 was made for construction by a professional carpenter and his crew.
 The design was slightly revised in 1932 from a simple gable roof form to a more structurally efficient hipped or pyramidal roof configuration.
 In 1936, the design was again revised to specify a different window shutter support system.
 Over 1000 L-4 plan lookouts were ultimately built throughout the National Forests, primarily on Region One, in Montana and Idaho, and Region Six in Washington and Oregon.